 As a backend developer, you will be creating more and more APIs these days because one backend multiple frontends is the mantra of today’s application development.
 You can have running the same application running on desktop, web mobile, and tab.
 So APIs enable a backend developer to reuse his logic for every platform and then return data in JSON from where the front end developer picks up the data and shows it in his user depending on a platform like web, mobile, or desktop.

 9- Authentication/Authorization Methodologies:

-You will need to learn good practices for authentication and authorization of a user.
+You will need to learn good practices for the authentication and authorization of a user.
 You can manage all things using good old sessions, but in today’s API driven world knowledge of any authentication provider framework like Okta’s OAuth will be good.
 Apart from that, you will need to learn about how to use social media login as well.

 10- Using Docker:

-For example, if you have three versions of your apps and they require specific environments, what Docker does that it bundles each of your apps in a container with their environment and they can run parallel to each other without too many configuration changes at the host.
+For example, if you have three versions of your apps and they require specific environments, what Docker does is that it bundles each of your apps in a container with their environment and they can run parallel to each other without too many configurations changes at the host.
 Obviously, this requires some knowledge and detailed steps but, you have one point to modify and configure, not all of your apps.